Can You Keep Catfish As A Pet? (Interesting Facts!)

 And although some catfish, such as Corydoras species, are placid bottom scavengers that may be mixed with other little fish, others, such as the Redtail Catfish, are predators who will devour any fish.

 That fits in their jaws!
-You must research beforehand to ensure that the catfish you want to bring home will fit in your aquarium depending on its size and the other species you currently have.
+You must research beforehand to ensure that the catfish you want to bring home will fit in your aquarium, depending on its size and the other species you currently have.
 If you cannot confirm that the species you are seeing is accurate, do not purchase it.

-Things To Keep Catfish As a Pet?
+Tips For Keeping Catfish As a Pet?

 Catfish are primarily bottom-dwellers.
 Catfishes use their barbels to look for food buried in the substrate, even though they swim in the mid-water column.